-The 36 mile long Gerald Hiking Trail in Oil Creek State Park is partially maintained by a group of old geezers known as the OVER THE HILL GANG.
+The 36 mile long Gerald Hiking Trail in Oil Creek State Park is maintained by a group of "old geezers" known as the OVER THE HILL GANG.
 These guys trim back brambles, bushes, shrubs, and tree limbs; they also remove fallen trees and other obstacles from the trail.

 The main focus is to clear the trails of fallen trees and debris that has accumulated over time.
 There are 36 miles of trails to be covered and normally about 6-8 miles are done each outing, so it is an ongoing challenge to keep all areas cleared.